 The structures and color of the walls play an important role in maintaining a positive classroom environment.
 What students see in the classroom will affect the way they learn.
 The colorful setup will somehow bring out their interests and curiosity.

-With my years in the teaching profession, I have encountered factors that would affect the student’s motivation but this didn’t stop me to connect with my students.
+During my years in the teaching profession, I have encountered factors that would affect the student’s motivation but this didn’t stop me to connect with my students.
 I give them a sense of belonging.

 Such is the essence of promoting a positive and accommodating classroom environment.
 A positive classroom motivates the students to do their best to learn.